Nikithavettriselvan/flask_Chat_App/README.md

 *User list display – View the list of users currently active in the chat room.

 This project was created as part of a learning journey to build real-time applications with Flask.
 It is designed to be lightweight, interactive, and simple to use.

+Note : Install all the required dependencies and run the application